ClickHouse/clickpy/README.md

 ![analytics](./images/analytics.png)

 Every Python package download e.g. `pip install`, anywhere, anytime, produces a row.
 The result is hundreds of billions of rows (closing in on a Trillion at 1.4b a day).

 Interested to see how your package is being adopted? how its being installed? which countries are popular?
-Or maybe you're just curious to see which pacakges are emerging or hot right now?
+Or maybe you're just curious to see which packages are emerging or hot right now?

 ClickPy, using ClickHouse, answers these with real-time analytics on PyPI package downloads.